-

 trans.
 "Iron Arhat"

-When warmed by the breath of tea leaves, a rich, strong aroma is felt with notes of baked bread, burnt caramel, chocolate chip cookies, and bitter toffee.
+When warmed by the breath of the tea leaves, a rich, strong aroma is felt with notes of baked bread, burnt caramel, chocolate chip cookies, and bitter toffee.

 After rinsing, baked notes, cinnamon and orchid flowers are added.